-The AQ-102LV is a sophisticated microprocessor-based arc flash protection device with fiber loop sensor channels.
+The AQ-101LV is a sophisticated microprocessor-based arc flash protection device with point sensor channels and a fiber loop sensor channel (order option).
 The device is designed to minimize the damage caused by an arc fault.
-This is done by tripping the circuit breaker which supplies current to the fault when fiber loops detect arc light.
+This is done by tripping the circuit breaker which supplies current to the fault when sensors detect arc light.

-The device includes a complete system self-supervision functionality of which provides the highest level of dependability as it continuously monitors all internal system functions as well as all external connections.
+The device includes a complete system self-supervision functionality which provides the highest level of dependability as it continuously monitors all internal system functions as well as all external connections.